John Gordon (militia captain): The Creek War

-Pensacola
+The Pensacola myth

+A highly romanticized portrayal, of the 55 year old John Gordon's visitation to Pensacola, has been recounted by his family in a vanity press article from 1906, which places the events four months in advance of when they actually took place, and portrays him as a "spy" whose presence was unnoticed:

 Gordon provided the reconnaissance for Jackson's controversial capture of Pensacola which led to the Battle of New Orleans.
 After Horseshoe Bend, Jackson instructed Gordon to secretly go to Pensacola to see if the British were using the Spanish fort as a base to provide Creek and Seminole Indians with arms.
 Gordon went on the dangerous mission, passing through Creek territory, and barely escaped after having found the British flag flying at Pensacola and British troops arming Creek warriors.

 Gordon's son-in-law, Felix Zollicoffer, wrote in an article about the affair:

 It was Capt.
 Gordon who performed that memorable and perilous service of penetrating alone a forest 300 miles from Hickory Grounds to Pensacola, encountering and evading various Indian parties, and procuring for Gen. Jackson that valuable knowledge of Spanish fortifications and of the Spanish complicity with British and Indian enemies which at once determined him upon and gave him the key to the famous capture of Pensacola.

 With Gordon's affirmative report, Jackson captured the town with use of the Tennessee Militia, angering many in the Federal Government.